Tanyasahu-code/snake-game/README.md

-# Snake Game 🐍
+# 🐍 Snake Game

-My first game development project built using Python and Pygame.
+Built with Python and Pygame

 ## Features